icebert04/icebert04.github.io/_posts/2018-7-27-is-there-any-loyalty-left.md

 I'm beginning to lose hope and starting to believe that Loyalty has become extinct in our culture and beliefs.
 Is there any Loyalty left in this world?

 But then I've noticed my son's commitment to a philosophy that I thought that won't even last a year.
-I then realized that my son Luigi has been devoted to a modern Japanese martial art (Aikido) for not just 1 year, not 2 but more than 5 years now.
+I then realized that my son Luigi has been devoted to a modern Japanese martial art (Aikido) for not just 1 year, not 2 years, but more than 5 years now.
 It all started as a pre-requirement for my son's homeschool for socialization purposes, has now become a part of his own being.
 I mean, I would be happy to see my son doing Aikido for a year and shift his activities in something else but I was taken by surprise to see him going the **"Extra Mile"**.
 As we speak, Luigi is on his way on grabbing the Brown belt (one belt before the Black belt which denotes the highest grade or the expert in the perception of the public).